-The security objective OT.AC\Pers "Access Control for Personalization" The TOE must ensure that the TOE and Applicative data (e.g.PACE data and MRTD data (if any) e.g. logical travel document data in EF.DG1 to EF.DG16, the Document Security Object according to LDS [PKI]) and the TSF data can be written by authorized Personalisation Agents only.
 The TOE and Applicative data (e.g. logical travel document data in EF.DG1 to EF.DG16) and the TSF data may be written only during and cannot be changed after personalisation phase.
-The SFR FMT\SMR.1/PERSO manages the roles (including Personalization) and the SFR FMT\SMF.1/PERSO lists the TSF management functions (including Personalization).
+The SFR FMT\SMR.1/PERSO manages the roles (including Personalization Agent) and the SFR FMT\SMF.1/PERSO lists the TSF management functions (including Personalization).

-OT.AC Pers Access Control for Personalisation of TOE and Applicative data
+OT.AC\Pers Access Control for Personalisation of TOE and Applicative data